hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 if possible (such as init scripts), but provisioners can be used if necessary.

-This guide won't show any destroy provisioner examples.
+The getting started guide won't show any destroy provisioner examples.
 If you need to use destroy provisioners, please
 [see the provisioner documentation](https://www.terraform.io/docs/provisioners).

 ## Variables

-You now have enough Terraform knowledge to create useful configurations, but we're still hard-coding our Project ID, AMIs, etc. To become truly shareable and version controlled, we need to parameterize the configurations.
+You now have enough Terraform knowledge to create useful configurations, but we're still hard-coding our project name, zone, etc. To become truly shareable and version controlled, we need to parameterize the configurations.
 This page introduces input variables as a way to do this.

 ### Defining Variables

 Let's first extract a few of the hardcoded values into variables.

-Add the following to `variables.tf`:
+Create another file called `variables.tf` with the following contents:

 ```hcl
 variable "project" { }